Payments Guide

 The

-redirect.to field contains UPI deep-link URLs for mobile payment apps (when applicable).
-Provider HTTPS payment page URLs are not included in the redirect.
-The redirect field may be absent if no redirect URLs are available for the payment method.Deposit Response by Region
+field may be absent if no redirect URL is available for the payment method.Deposit Response by Region

 receiver.bank_account object contains the bank details the customer must transfer to: